George Floyd latest: Trump tells governors to 'call in National Guard' | DW | 05.06.2020

 All times in Coordinated Universal Time (UTC/GMT)

+15:53 Washington Mayor Bowser announced the renaming 16th street near the White House to "Black Lives Matter plaza."
+She posted a video on her Twitter account depicting a city worker changing the sign.

-15:41 Washington Mayor Muriel Bowser has ended a state of emergency in the American capital called for Trump to remove federal forces from the district.
+15:49 Washington Mayor Muriel Bowser has ended a state of emergency in the American capital and called for Trump to remove federal forces from the district.

 "The protests have been peaceful, and last night, the Metropolitan Police Department did not make a single arrest," Bowser wrote in a letter she posted on her Twitter account.